TetianaNazarova/Free-Online-Shop-Ecommerce-App---React-MERN/README.md

 🔗 Visit Live App
 -->
 👨‍💻 About the Developer
-Hi, I'm a seasoned Fullstack Developer with 6+ years of front-end experience (Vue, Angular, React) and a deep passion for building scalable, real-world web apps using React, Node.js, MongoDB, and modern JS tools.
+Hi, I'm a seasoned Fullstack Developer with 6+ years of front-end experience (Vue, Angular, React, JavaScript) and a deep passion for building scalable, real-world web apps using React, Node.js, MongoDB, and modern JS tools.

 📫 Currently open to freelance and full-time React/MERN opportunities!
 Let’s build something amazing together.